anbuinfosec/node-anonsms/README.md

 ### 1. **Send SMS**

-Sending an anonymous SMS is straightforward using the `sendSMS` method:
+You can send an anonymous SMS message using the `sendSMS` method:

 ```javascript
 const AnonSMS = require('node-anonsms');